Landover, Maryland: Transportation

-Landover is one of the few regions in the Washington, D.C. area that is served directly by two separate Washington Metro rail lines.
-Landover is served by both the Orange and Blue lines (many DC area suburbs are not served directly by Metrorail at all).
-The Landover Washington Metro station serves the northern portion of Landover on the Orange Line.
-The Landover Metro Station is also the primary metro station that serves the Landover area.
-The Morgan Boulevard Metro station, constructed in 2004, serves the southern portion of Landover on the Blue Line and is the main rail terminus providing access to FedExField, which is home to the Washington Commanders in addition to many other sporting and entertainment events.
-Landover also has a special Metrobus Division also houses many metrobuses that serve routes in Prince George's County, Maryland.
+Landover is one of the few regions in the Washington, D.C. area that is served directly by multiple separate Washington Metro rail lines.
+Landover is served by the Orange, Blue, and Silver lines (many DC area suburbs are not served directly by Metrorail at all).
+The Landover Metro station serves the northern portion of Landover on the Orange Line.
+This station is also the primary metro station that serves the Landover area.
+The Morgan Boulevard Metro station, constructed in 2004, serves the southern portion of Landover on the Blue and Silver Lines and is the main rail terminus providing access to Commanders Field, which is home to the Washington Commanders in addition to many other sporting and entertainment events.
+Landover also has a special Metrobus Division also houses many Metrobuses that serve routes in Prince George's County, Maryland.

-In addition to the Landover and Morgan Boulevard Metro Stations that primarily serve the Landover area, Landover residents have access to other metro stations nearby, such as the New Carrollton Metro Station, Cheverly Metro Station, Largo Town Center Metro Station, and Addison Road-Seat Pleasant Metro Station.
+In addition to the Landover and Morgan Boulevard Metro Stations that primarily serve the Landover area, Landover residents have access to other metro stations nearby, such as New Carrollton, Cheverly, Largo, and Addison Road-Seat Pleasant.

 I-495/95, the Capital Beltway, crosses U.S. Route 50 in Landover.
 The Beltway also has junctions with Maryland Route 202 (Landover Road) and Brightseat Road, which leads directly to FedExField.